 If you want to hire a web designer in Nigeria, the questions you ask in your first meeting (and the series of meetings that follow) will go a long way to determine if the project will be a success or you will be looking for another web designer to redesign the website within a month or year.

 These questions are very important because they help you to have all the necessary information before you come to a decision to hire a web designer for your project.
-They also help you to expose the incompetent ones that could have given you a lot of headache in the future.
+They also help you to expose the incompetent ones that could have given you a lot of headaches in the future.

 If the web designer you want to hire cannot answer up to 20 out of these 25 questions below to your satisfaction, my simple advice is “don’t hire him” even if he is your pastor’s uncles’ brother’s sister.

-In this article, I have also explained in details the answer you should be looking out for when you ask each question.
+In this article, I have also explained in detail the answer you should be looking out for when you ask each question.
 When you go through to the end, you will also discover responses that are automatic red flags.

 I can guarantee that any web developer that can convince you on 80% of these questions is the person you should hire.

 QUESTION 1: Can I see your portfolio (websites you designed in the past)?